HatCS/THP-1-Updates/README.md

 ## 15. Document info

 Note: This document was forked and transcribed on 30 JUN 2022.
 The orginial information was written on/around 2 MAY 2018.

+<a name="msc"></a>
+## 1. Metasploit service change (Page 7)

+Metasploit is not implemented as a service any longer.

+If you have already run `service postgresql start`, then all you need to do is run `msfconsole`.
+You can also search through the taskbar for `metasploit framework`.